-Similarly, many religious and zealous people today are ignorant of God’s righteousness, seeking and striving relentlessly to establish their righteousness.
+Similarly, there are many religious and zealous people in the world today who because they are ignorant of God’s righteousness are seeking and striving relentlessly to establish their own righteousness.

 How is God’s righteousness different from Man’s righteousness?

-The Scripture points out the differences between God’s righteousness and Man’s righteousness.
+The Scripture clearly points out the differences between God’s righteousness and Man’s righteousness.

 First, God’s righteousness is not based on works, but Man’s righteousness is based on works: